 A request for admission cannot be considered if it is more than six months in advance of the start date.

-Applicants for pre-kindergarten must be three years old.
-Applicants for kindergarten must be five years old on, or before, September 1st of the school year.
+Applicants for Pre-Kindergarten 3 must be three years old.
+Applicants for Pre-Kindergarten 4 and Kindergarten must be four years old and five years old respectively on, or before, September 1st of the school year.

 It is expected that students will normally live with their parent or legally appointed guardian.
 For students for whom this is difficult due to distance from FIS, please contact the school regarding other possible options.

 Testing of English proficiency may be required for both elementary and secondary school students.
 At the secondary level, mathematics proficiency testing may also be required.

 Students are accepted throughout the school year until mid April.
 The student will be placed in a class or grade according to the determination made by Head of School.
 The placement will reflect the student's previous educational experience, age and academic needs.